A Business Operations Manager supervises all business operations and related teams. Below is a general job description:

 Creative resume templates, like the one pictured here, can actually hurt your chances of landing an interview.
 Instead, you should use a basic resume format that quickly communicates your basic information and qualifications–like the one included below.

-Business Operations Manager Resume Example
+Business Operations Manager resume (text format)

 How confident are you feeling about your resume?
 If you need more help, you can always refer to the following resume sample for a position.